-At March 31, 2013 and 2012, the Organization had no temporarily or permanently restricted net assets.
+At March 31, 2014 and 2013, the Organization had no permanently restricted net assets.

 Cash and Cash Equivalents

 For purposes of the statements of cash flows, the Organization considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.